D46KXD3V1L444/AIZEN-DDOS/README.md

 Note: THIS TOOL IS JUST ONLY FOR EDUCATIONAL PURPOSE..GIVING DDOS ATTACKs WITHOUT SITE OWNER'S PERMISSION IS ILLEGAL..
 SO USE IT AT YOUR OWN RISK..
 WE'LL BE NOT RESPONSIBLE FOR ANY TYPES OF MISISSUES!!!

-How To Install Aizen-Ddos In Termux The Tool Installation Process Is Very Easy..
+How To Install DxD-Ddos In Termux The Tool Installation Process Is Very Easy..
 Just Open Your Termux & Type This Provided Commands!!

 $ apt update && apt upgrade